-Spotify and YouTube Music are two of the most popular music streaming services in the game.
-How do they stack up against each other?
+Is Spotify or YouTube Music better?
+We look at how two of the most popular music streaming services in the game stack up against each other.

-In part due to their optional free tiers, both Spotify and YouTube Music are hugely popular music streaming services around the world.
-We take a look at the features and cost of both platforms to work out
+In part due to their optional free tiers, both YouTube Music and Spotify are hugely popular music streaming services around the world.
+We take a look at the features and cost of both platforms to work out which is better – Spotify or YouTube Music?

 Spotify is the most popular western music streaming service and the most subscribed streaming service in the world.
 Its free tier offers Spotify’s full library of over 70 million songs and playlists with adverts.
 Via a free account, playback on mobile is available in shuffle mode-only, with a limited number of skips and no downloads for offline listening.
 The Spotify app is also accessible on tablet and desktop, as well as some cars, TVs, consoles, smart watches and more.